-This list is by no means exhaustive as many other issues covered are; Cat chasing; vehicle and bike chasing; escaping; attacking the vacuum cleaner; chewing; mouthing; urinating indoors, muzzle training; ‘Coprophagia’ (Poo eating!), as well as getting your dog used to such things as the groomers, and other important issues such as ‘Pica’ (the craving and eating of non-food items), PLUS-
+This list is by no means exhaustive as many other issues covered are; Cat chasing; vehicle and bike chasing; escaping; attacking the vacuum cleaner; chewing; mouthing; urinating indoors; muzzle training; ‘Coprophagia’ (Poo eating!); as well as getting your dog used to such things as the groomers, and other important issues such as ‘Pica’ (the craving and eating of non-food items), PLUS-

 Introducing dogs to children and Babies.